| The main problem was his casual attitude to his internal database.

 There was always the first time.

-Between the major vacfall marathon events he rented rooms in Alphaville Tuileries burb, 50 kilometres from the space port edge of the Urban Cloudscapes city world.
-Twenty minutes in vac sub-train under the ring floor and he would be with his Byrdis teammates in their accomodation near the edgeport, and ten minutes the other way he would be in Lutetia citynode - where every civilised comfort possible was available at reasonable rates.
+Between the major vacfall marathon events he rented rooms in Alphaville Tuileries burb, only 50 kilometres from an edgeport of the Urban Cloudscapes city world, from which there was a shuttle service up to the ring's central spaceport.
+Twenty minutes in vac sub-train under the ring floor and he would be with his Byrdis teammates in their accommodation near the edgeport, and ten minutes the other way he would be in a citynode, an area of exceptionally high density development, named Lutetia - where every civilised comfort possible was available at reasonable rates.

 Many uncivilised comforts were there too, but cost a bit more...